Rrucha/CSE-250_my_work./README.md

 If level `level` is not occupied, place the already sorted sequence `elements` at that level (i.e., after `promote`, the level should be occupied).

 If level `level` is occupied, merge `elements` with the current contents of the level and promote the result to the next level.
-You may find the `MergedIterator` class helpful, although note that you will need to complete it.
-The merge operation should be linear in the size of the sequences being merged.
+You may find the `MergedIterator` class defined above helpful.

 #### `contains(key: K): Boolean`